mushketer888/simpletrainer/README.md

-# simpletrainer
+# Simple Stock Exchange Trainer
-Simple Stock Exchange Trainer
+Simple app written in C# to train trading intuition Executables are in StockSim/bin/ folder